 Why it’s time you invested in Big Data analytics tools

-Location-based analytics has changed the fortunes of many of the world’s data rich information poor retailers – connecting data to the real-world and using geographic context to deliver actionable business insights.
+Location-based analytics has changed the fortunes of many of the world’s data rich, information poor retailers – connecting data to the real-world and using geographic context to deliver actionable business insights.

 Get to know Esri’s Jack Dangermond – the man taking maps mainstream

 No one would describe Jack Dangermond as a household name.
-Yet this unassuming global tech billionaire with the largest software company you have never heard of has pioneered a ubiquitous technology that underpins many of the world’s latest game-changing business innovations.
+Yet this unassuming tech giant has pioneered a ubiquitous technology that underpins many of the world’s latest business innovations.

 The only map to understand the unbelievable EU referendum result